How Do You Handle

 Unsolicited advice comes on many occasions - while speaking with friends and family, a stranger intruding on your conversation, even social media.

 Most people are kind at heart and truly want to help others with a valuable solution to a situation or problem.
-So it's not uncommon for you to hear an off-handed piece of advice thrown your way, and it's your choice to take it or leave it.
+It's not uncommon for you to hear an off-handed piece of advice thrown your way, and it's your choice to take it or leave it.

 But what do you do when helping becomes meddling?